 Once a parliament the NIC will publish a National Infrastructure Assessment (NIA).
 The NIA will analyse the UK’s long-term economic infrastructure needs, outline a strategic vision over the next 30 years and set out recommendations for how identified needs should be met.

 The Commission is developing the NIA in two key stages:

 Vision and Priorities

 The first stage of the NIA process will be to determine a ‘vision’ of the UK up to 2050, to identify long-term infrastructure needs in light of that vision and to highlight priority areas for action over the medium-term.
-This report will be published in summer 2017.
+This report was published on 13 October 2017.